ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter1/step9.md

 ```

-Second we are going to add an info text in case there are no images available:
+Second we are going to add an info text in case there are no images available, by making use of `ng-if`:
 ```HTML
 <div ng-app="imageuploadFrontendApp" ng-controller="MainCtrl">
     ...